INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

-The term Biochemistry was introduced by Carl Neuberg in 1903.
+The term biochemistry was introduced by Carl Neuberg in 1903.
 This discipline integrates concepts from biology, chemistry, and physics to explain the structure, function, and behavior of biomolecules.
+It helps us understand how the human body functions at the molecular level.

 Biochemistry mainly deals with the study of: